Vermont Section 8 Housing

 Who Qualifies for Section 8 Housing in Vermont?

-Citizenship: Applicants must be U.S. citizens or legal residents.
+Applicants must be U.S. citizens or eligible non-citizens.
+Documentation proving residency or citizenship is required.

 What is the Maximum Amount of Rent That Section 8 Will Pay in Vermont?